khalyomede/laravel-api-generator/README.md

 - a resource route : located at `/routes/api.php`.
 Instead of creating 5 routes (index, show, store, update, destroy), we use Laravel Resource Controller to bind all these routes into one single call of `Route::resource()`.
 This make the file more readable, but you should know it if you would like to tweak the end result.

 ## Why should I use it
 The main advantage is to make an API quickly.
-The ultimate goal is to let you focus on things that have a value, like user interfaces and innovations, things that for the record cannot be automatized (at least not now !).
+The ultimate goal is to let you focus on things that have a value, like user interfaces and innovations.